srikanth2102/SQL_in_20_Days/README.md

 ### *DAY 8-14*
 * We will write queries using the employees database.
 * Previously we only worked with databases with a single table.
 Now we will work with multiple tables.
-* The database that will be used from day 8-14 is taken from [here](https://github.com/datacharmer/test_db).
+* The database that is used from day 8-14 is taken from [here](https://github.com/datacharmer/test_db).
 * Follow the instructions in that github repository to install the database in your localhost.
 * If you have any problems installing the database there are many youtube videos available on how to install it.
 Refer and do it.